Our vision

 Quick summary

-- Through leaked papers the public has seen the scale of tax avoidance and evasion.
+- Through leaked papers, the public has seen the scale of tax avoidance and evasion.
 Closing tax loopholes is an issue that unites political parties and the public.

 - Political parties should learn both from each other and from the Nordic countries.
 This will help to develop the political consensus that has been built around the need to tackle loopholes and tax avoidance.